-Section3.Terms and Vacancies.
-Members of the Representative Council shall be elected for a five-year term and each member shall succeed himself but once, the election being based on a numerical application of a five-year rotation plan with one (1) member from each district retiring each year.
+Section 3.
+Terms and Vacancies.
+Members of the Representative Council shall be elected for a five-year term and each member shall succeed himself but once, the election is based on a numerical application of a five-year rotation plan with one (1) member from each district retiring each year.